Skip to primary navigation Skip to content Skip to footer

 Changes in Ice Formations

-Glacial dams, a natural levee, changes state at different rates in relativity to the surround area.
-As our environments change across the globe we collectively become more observant of the attributes of these ice formation.
-And, the dynamics between land features that influence their flux state.
+Glacial dams, a natural levee, change state at different relativity rates to the surrounding area.
+As our environments change across the globe we collectively become more observant of the attributes of these ice formations.
+And the dynamics between land features that influence their flux state.

-Glacial dams that are influenced by moraine walls have a more porous sedimentary composition to them.
+Glacial dams influenced by moraine walls have a more porous sedimentary composition.
 Scientists keep a keen eye on these.
 Once too much force presses on the rocky material, those porous sheets can burst quickly and without much warning.

-Leaky glaciers can also lose their integrity with the the increase and force of meltwater.
-Ice dams that have gentle cascades of meltwater can burst these natural barriers and overflow lakes.
+Leaky glaciers can also lose their integrity with the increase and force of meltwater.
+Ice dams with gentle cascades of meltwater can burst these natural barriers and overflow lakes.
 So, these dams act as both a holding and release system.

 Ice dams hold in pristine, fresh drinking water, and create water reserves.
-And, they have the ability to have an outburst flood.
-These are floods that have a significant impact on surrounding areas and have little to no warning time.
-Having a safe drainage system for these, amidst environmental changes, is quite important.
+They can also have an outburst flood, which has a significant impact on surrounding areas and have little to no warning time.
+Despite environmental changes, having a safe drainage system for these is quite essential.

 Effects and Acknowledgments

-As scientist observe the changes in relation between the stability of ice and the increase in meltwater, people adapt to asses these risks.
-Some experts have tried to reinforce moraine walls as they gauge the stability of the wall.
-Others have even added drainage to leaky ice dams if a flood possible is predicted.
-This allows for natural formations to continue to reserve this fresh water, while still draining into rivers.
+As scientists observe the changes in the relation to the stability of ice and the increase in meltwater, people adapt to assess these risks.
+Some experts have tried to reinforce moraine walls as they gauge its strength.
+Others have even added drainage to leaky ice dams if a flood is possible.
+This allows natural formations to continue to preserve this fresh water while still draining into rivers.

 While glaciers are beautiful and enthralling, please leave any of this risk mitigation to the experts.
 While glaciers are inherently dangerous, there is still much to be explore and learn from these ice giants.
-And, get to witness the beauty of the natural world on a larger scale, while hopefully being able to learn more about our own worlds and how we can interact with abrupt changes.
+You will witness the beauty of the natural world on a larger scale, while hopefully learning more about our own worlds and how we can interact with abrupt changes.